 As a result of the COVID-19 pandemic, the global economy has experienced substantial turmoil including impacts from the world financial markets which have experienced a period of significant volatility and overall declines.
-In addition, due to unprecedented decreases in demand, an oil price war, and economic uncertainty resulting from the COVID-19 pandemic, crude oil prices have declined considerably as compared to prices at the end of 2019.
+In addition, due to unprecedented decreases in demand, an oil price war, and economic uncertainty resulting from the COVID-19 pandemic, crude oil prices have declined precipitously as compared to prices at the end of 2019.
 A significant portion of the Company's sales and profitability is derived from the sale of products that are used within the oil and gas industry.
-While the Company has yet to experience significant supply chain interruptions or material cancellations of orders, the Company has seen a decline in orders and lower volumes compared to the prior year.
-The potential impact of future disruptions, continued economic uncertainty, and continued depressed crude oil prices and low rig count levels may have a significant adverse impact on the timing of delivery of customer orders and the levels of future customer orders.
-Accordingly, these adverse impacts may significantly impact the Company's future results of operations, financial position, and liquidity.

 The Company performs its annual goodwill impairment test as of October 1, or more frequently if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
-The

-Company considered the significant changes in the market due to the COVID-19 pandemic and the oil and gas market price volatility in performing its assessment of whether an interim impairment review was required for any reporting units and determined that a triggering event had occurred for both reporting units as of March 31, 2020.
+The Company considered the significant changes in the market due to the COVID-19 pandemic and the oil and gas market price volatility in performing its assessment of whether an interim impairment review was required for any reporting units and determined that a triggering event had occurred for both reporting units as of March 31, 2020.
 The Company considered both qualitative and quantitative factors in its assessment including the significant amount of headroom resulting from the prior fiscal year's impairment test and potential changes in key assumptions, including discount rates, expected profitability and long-term growth rates, used in the last fiscal year's impairment analysis that may have been impacted by the recent market conditions and economic events.
 Based on this interim assessment, the Company concluded that goodwill was not impaired as of March 31, 2020.
-It is reasonably possible that potential adverse impacts of the factors noted above could result in the recognition of material impairments of goodwill and other long-lived assets or other related charges in future periods as the extent and duration of the impact of the COVID-19 pandemic and resulting effect on the Company's operations continues to evolve and remains uncertain.